- Smaller than a Song Sparrow; about the size of an American Goldfinch.

 The Lesser Goldfinch is a quick little bird, constantly hovering about and jerking its tail while feeding.
 On the wing, it has the same dipping, bouncy flight of the American Goldfinch.
 And like other goldfinches, the Lesser is gregarious, forming large flocks at feeding sites and watering holes.
 During breeding season, the male establishes his territory by calling and singing from atop tall trees, then gives courtship calls to attract a female into his territory.
 When a mate arrives, he chases her in flight, as the two dart through the foliage at high speeds.
 Eventually they perch on the same branch, where they make courting displays—stretching their necks toward each other to touch bills and calling softly.
 After a few days, the male begins feeding the female, transferring food that he gathered into her bill.
 The male also feeds the female when she’s on the nest during incubation.

-Lesser Goldfinch populations appear to be stable and increased by about 1 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 7 million with 53 percent spending some part of the year in the U.S., and 57 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Lesser Goldfinch populations appear to be stable and increased by about 1% per year between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 7 million with 53% spending some part of the year in the U.S., and 57% in Mexico.
+The species rates an 7 out of 20 on the Continental Concern Score.
+Lesser Goldfinch is not on the 2016 State of North America's Birds' Watch List.
 Human expansion, such as clearing that created weedy fields and suburban development, likely benefited this species.
 Irrigation and planting of trees and shrubs allowed Lesser Goldfinches to expand their range near Los Angeles, California.
 In some arid regions, Lesser Goldfinches have lost the riparian habitat they need to survive there.
 They have been captured for the pet bird market in Central America.

 - Watt, D.J., and E.J.
 Willoughby.
 1999.
 Lesser Goldfinch (Carduelis psaltria).
 In The Birds of North America, No. 392 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.